Your ECE Journey

 Beyond the basics, an extensive program at the Master’s level will launch you into the world of early childhood learning research that will inform pedagogy and how child care is practised.
 Your knowledge and research can influence how quality child care is valued, approached and practised in Canada and beyond.
 You will also open possibilities in advocating for quality child care and children’s rights.

-Maintaining and Renewing Certification
+Maintaining and Renewing Your ECE Certificate

 Once you have become a certified ECE qualified to work as an early childhood educator or assistant in your province, you may need to renew your certification and/or take professional development courses to maintain your certification.
 Your provincial child care regulator will determine any requirements.